biopython/biopython/DEPRECATED.rst

 Bio.PopGen.Async
 ================
-``Bio.PopGen.Async`` was deprecated in Release 1.68.
-It will be removed in Release 1.70.
+``Bio.PopGen.Async`` was deprecated in Release 1.68, removed in Release 1.70.

 Bio.PopGen.FDist
 ================
-``Bio.PopGen.FDist`` was deprecated in Release 1.68.
-It will be removed in Release 1.70.
+``Bio.PopGen.FDist`` was deprecated in Release 1.68, removed in Release 1.70.

 Prior to this, the ``RecordParser``, ``_Scanner``, and ``_RecordConsumer`` classes were declared obsolete in Release 1.54, deprecated in Release 1.55,